Flaykky/rustVPN-core/README.md

 # rustVPN-core

-A VPN client in CLI mode for private use, DPI bypassing written in rust.
+A VPN client in CLI mode for private use, DPI bypassing written in Rust.

 ## Features
 - Works in CLI